 The American Society of Composers Authors and Publishers

-Yes, you are still responsible for the clearance to use all external material.
+My entry contains film/movie clips from other sources.
+Do I need to acquire copyright, even for non-commercial use?Yes, you are still responsible for the clearance to use all external material.
 You may be required to produce documentation at any time.

-Yes, but please be aware that the films will be shown in public screenings.
+My film contains adult topics, can I still submit?Yes, but please be aware that the films will be shown in public screenings.
 The organisers of the screenings have the right to deny material that they deem unsuitable for their viewers.
 Please indicate the age rating of your film on your entry form.

-We do accept submissions of films that have been submitted to ASFF before as long as there have been substantial changes.
+I submitted my film to ASFF before and was unsuccessful.
+Can I submit it again this year?We do accept submissions of films that have been submitted to ASFF before as long as there have been substantial changes.
 If your film has previously been rejected by us, consider what you can do to improve your application this time.

-We specify 30 minutes as the maximum cut-off for a short film, but we will still accept submissions of films of up to 35 minutes in length.
+My short film slightly exceeds 30 minutes.
+Will you still consider it?We specify 30 minutes as the maximum cut-off for a short film, but we will still accept submissions of films of up to 35 minutes in length.
 Short films over 30 minutes may have less chance of inclusion in our programme as we generally programme reels compiled of six films running between 60 and 90 minutes.

-The 2019 festival will be our second year of accepting feature film submissions.
+I have a feature film.
+Can I submit?The 2020 festival will be our third year of accepting feature film submissions.
 We are encouraging entries of both narrative and documentary genres running between 60 and 120 minutes.

-Only a number of our venues are equipped with DCP systems.
+Can you accept DCP for exhibition?Only a number of our venues are equipped with DCP systems.
 We only accept high quality quicktimes from filmmakers, which can be converted to DCP by the festival team if required.
 If you are submitting a feature film, you may be asked to provide a DCP depending on the venue the film will screen at.
 However, as a standard, high quality quicktimes are our exhibition format throughout the festival.

-We prefer to receive submissions via the online form, but if you can't access it, please contact us at email@example.com and we will assist with the process.
+I can't access the online entry form / I need an accessible version of the formWe prefer to receive submissions via the online form, but if you can't access it, please contact us at email@example.com and we will assist with the process.

-You may enter as many films as you like.
+Can I enter more than one film?You may enter as many films as you like.
 You must purchase a separate entry fee for each film you submit, and you must also complete the online entry form separately for each film.